SacrificialDove/SacrificialDove/README.md

 <details>
 <summary> Do Not Interact</summary>

-[Basic DNI Criteria](https://dni-criteria.carrd.co/) + I block freely.
+[Basic DNI Criteria](https://dni-criteria.carrd.co/) + I block freely, even if you aren't on this list specifically.
 Just don't be an asshole.
 - Befriending me, then expecting a romantic relationship
 - Intimate or inappropriate jokes, unless you're close with me
 - Infantilising me because of my disability